-During each execution of RT SCED, any additional Synchronized Reserves will be committed that is required to meet the Synchronized Reserve requirement based on current system conditions while the IT SCED has the ability to project conditions further out into the future and commit additional inflexible resources for reserves where they are economic.
-The software applications have the ability to re-dispatch online generating resources to meet the Synchronized Reserve requirement in addition to committing additional flexible resources to provide Synchronized Reserves should they be economic.
+During each execution of RT SCED, any additional Synchronized Reserves will be committed that are required to meet the Synchronized Reserve requirement based on current system conditions while the IT SCED has the ability to project conditions further out into the future and make a recommendation to commit additional inflexible resources for reserves where they are economic.
+RT SCED has the ability to re-dispatch online generating resources to meet the Synchronized Reserve requirement in addition to committing additional flexible resources to provide Synchronized Reserves should they be economic.
 Prices for Synchronized Reserves will be calculated simultaneously with energy, regulation and non-synchronized reserve every 5 minutes by LPC.
-For each product, the 5 minute prices will be averaged over the operating hour to determine the hourly Synchronized Reserve Market Clearing Price (SRMCP) that will be used for market settlement.

-In the after-the-fact settlement, any resources self-scheduled to provide Synchronized Reserve are compensated at the hourly SRMCP.
-Any pool-scheduled resources selected to provide Synchronized Reserve are compensated at the higher of the hourly SRMCP or their real-time opportunity cost plus their Synchronized Reserve offer price.
-LSEs required to purchase Synchronized Reserve are charged the hourly SRMCP plus their percentage share of opportunity cost credits and Tier 1 credits.
+In the after-the-fact settlement, any resources cleared as self-scheduled to provide Synchronized Reserve are compensated at the applicable five minute SRMCP.
+Any pool-scheduled resources selected to provide Synchronized Reserve are compensated at the higher of the applicable five minute SRMCP or their real-time opportunity cost plus their Synchronized Reserve offer price.
+LSEs required to purchase Synchronized Reserve are charged their obligation ratio share of the hourly SRMCP Credits plus their percentage share of opportunity cost credits and Tier 1 credits.